casperleerink/yifan-gong/src/pages/about.md

 <!--StartFragment-->

-This is **Yifan Gong**, a current PhD candidate in Theatre and Performance Studies at the Edinburgh College of Art, the University of Edinburgh.
+This is Yifan Gong, a current PhD candidate in Theatre and Performance Studies at the Edinburgh College of Art, the University of Edinburgh.

 I hold a BFA degree with distinction in Theatre and Visual Arts from the University of the Fraser Valley, Canada.
 I started to take theatre and visual arts courses (painting and analogue photography) in January 2017 and learned filmmaking at Shanghai Vancouver Film School.